ysh-x/Health-Aid/README.md

 would warn them against the possible health conditions that they are likely to receive in the upcoming years.

- -We are currently witnessing rapid advances in information communication technologies.
+ - We are currently witnessing rapid advances in information communication technologies.
 It is a well-known fact that the implementation and deployment of these technologies in the health-care sector bring about significant benefits (affordable health care, cost-efficient health services, and many others) to all